Ashley Westwood (footballer, born 1990)

-Ashley Roy Westwood (born 1 April 1990) is an English professional footballer who plays as a defensive midfielder for MLS club Charlotte FC.
+Ashley Roy Westwood (born 1 April 1990) is an English professional footballer who plays as a defensive midfielder for MLS club Charlotte FC, which he captains.

 Westwood's first club was Crewe Alexandra, where he spent his first season on loan at his hometown club Nantwich Town from the Northern Premier League Premier Division.
 After five seasons and 128 league appearances in League One and League Two for Crewe, Westwood joined Premier League club Aston Villa in Birmingham where he scored his first Premier League goal in his second season with them.
 Six months after Villa dropped out of the Premier League, Westwood joined Burnley, returning to the Premier League in the process.
 He was Burnley's Player of the Season for 2018–19.
 He joined Major League Soccer club Charlotte FC in January 2023.

 Career

 Crewe Alexandra

 Born in Nantwich, Cheshire, Westwood started his career in the academy at Crewe Alexandra.
 He signed his first professional contract in April 2008, along with Luke Danville, Chris Clements, Josh Thompson, A-Jay Leitch-Smith and Luke Murphy.
 He joined hometown club Nantwich Town, playing in the Northern Premier League Premier Division, on loan in 2008.